 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders 1 to 15. - 2.
 If you want to have the noise modulation function, connect also envelope generator output to modulation 1. - 3.
-Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - Adjust noise modulation strength using adjust 2. - Adjust comb filter feedback using adjust 1.
+Connect the note determining control voltage to the CV note input, and optionally connect the CV pitch and CV velocity inputs. - Adjust noise modulation strength using adjust 2. - Adjust comb filter feedback using adjust 1.
 This effectively determines the noise level. - When Slider 16 is fully down, increasing modulation amplitude increases the noise level, and when Slider 16 is up, increasing modulation amplitude decreases the noise level. - The gate signal is not usable in this mode.